 Ready for life, ready for work

-Globalisation of jobs, trade and economies mean that young Australians will increasingly work globally, and have to navigate expanding cultural diversity both at home and abroad.
+Globalisation of jobs, trade and economies means that young Australians will increasingly work globally, and have to navigate expanding cultural diversity both at home and abroad.

-An internationalised education system enables students to speak more than one language, demonstrate intercultural understanding, respect cultural diversity, undertake part of their schooling overseas, and understand their responsibilities as global citizens.
+- students speak more than one language, demonstrate intercultural understanding, respect cultural diversity, undertake part of their schooling overseas, and understand their responsibilities as global citizens.

-It is a system where teachers participate in exchanges overseas, connect with peer networks globally and embed a global outlook in their teaching and learning programs.
-A globally ready education system enables principals to invest in staff development to establish a culture of global learning across the school, support an active Sister School relationship, and embrace a thriving International Student Program and participation by their students in international immersion experiences.
+- school principals invest in staff development to establish a culture of global learning across the school, support an active sister school relationship and embrace a thriving International Student Program (ISP) and participation by their students in international immersion experiences.

 Supporting school reform priorities